pschool-in/curriculum/content/grammar/new-topics/pronoun-4.md

 ```
 The children ate their snacks by *themselves*.
 I drove the car *myself*.
-We made chocolate cookies *ourseleves*.
+We made chocolate cookies *ourselves*.
 Lohit finished the project by *himself*.
 The dog let *itself* into our room.
 ```